Cardinals Announce Cuts for Initial 53-Man Roster

 Roughly two hours after the 1:00 p.m.
 PT deadline to shrink that number to 53 players, the Cardinals officially announced 14 additional cuts including veteran running back D.J.
 Foster, recently-acquired cornerback Ken Crawley and 2020 sixth-round draft pick linebacker Evan Weaver.
 No 2020 undrafted free agents remain on the roster.

 Thirteen of the cut players could be back with the Cardinals if they clear waivers and sign to the practice squad starting Sunday.
-Three, defensive lineman Jonathan Bullard, Crawley and Foster, have five credited seasons and thus do not need to go through the waivers process, with their contracts immediately terminated.
+Three, defensive end Jonathan Bullard, Crawley and Foster, have four credited seasons and thus do not need to go through the waivers process, with their contracts immediately terminated.

 Among those cut: